RotateTo Action

 Last updated

 for a given period of time, thus creating an Animation.
-Find an example of how to use this Node and its effect over an Object at the end of this page.
+Find an of how to use this Node and its effect over an Object at the end of this page.

 To